hashicorp/terraform-provider-azurerm/website/docs/r/mssql_server.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `version` - (Required) The version for the new server.
+* `version` - (Required) This servers MS SQL version.
 Valid values are: 2.0 (for v11 server) and 12.0 (for v12 server).

-* `administrator_login` - (Required) The administrator login name for the new server.
+* `administrator_login` - (Required) The administrator's login name for the new server.
 Changing this forces a new resource to be created.

 * `administrator_login_password` - (Required) The password associated with the `administrator_login` user.
 Needs to comply with Azure's [Password Policy](https://msdn.microsoft.com/library/ms161959.aspx)